10 Best Inner Chest Exercises To Build Mass

 3. Lower your body towards the ground, keeping your elbows close to your sides.

-4. Pause at the bottom of the movement, then push back up to the starting position, focus on contracting your inner chest muscles.
+4. Pause at the bottom of the movement and then push back up to the starting position.

 5. Repeat for the desired number of reps.